mikesabat/podstars/README.md

 	Query itunes api and return data
 Parse json to build & display podcast - check
 @podcast autofill /new forms or directly to create function. -check

+5/10 branch cleanup?
+add podcast images -- need to ask zach. image sizing - check comment out un-useful pages (podcast new, episode index, episode new, episode show) - check Check the number of results from itunes#podcast - I don't think we'll need this.
+Eventually, we will search for a star - find the podcast and then add the podcast and the star.
+Maybe rethink the user flow. podcasts/new is broke.
+Should we hide it and make all podcast creation happen after search? - check podcast must be unique - cccccheck star must be unique - check
+Links in the app -- check
+Create New Podcast routes to /lookup - check
+MERGE BACK

+Save Podcast image from search/url.
+Search for guest >> automatically add a podcast.
+** We cannot link directly to an episode in itunes.
+It will just link to the page.
+ -- Can we find a way to link directly.
+ -- Can we put a player on the site?
+ -- Can we figure out a schema to install a player given itunes link, episode information and feed URL?